lcsystems/kvtransaction/README.md

         - With the current implementation of Search Command Protocol v2 it is not possible to retrieve the current session key from the "input_header" object, thus valid login credentials have to be provided in plain text inside the script (line 70).

-        - URLs for requesting collections via REST are restricted to either 2000 or ~350000 characters, limiting the amount of transactions which can be retrieved at once.
+        - URLs for requesting collections via REST are restricted in length limiting the amount of transactions which can be retrieved at once.
-          The currently implemented workaround (line 160) has significant impact on the command's performance.
+          The currently implemented workaround (line 170) has significant impact on the command's performance.
+          A well performing but unlogical solution is implemented from line 195.

         - Transactions won't be displayed in the correct time order